IDAES/examples/idaes_examples/notebooks/index.md

 Some of the examples are written in a tutorial style with separate "exercise" and "solution" sections to facilitate use in a group setting.

-All the examples are written in Python as [Jupyter](https://jupyter.org) notebooks.
+All of the examples are written in Python as [Jupyter](https://jupyter.org) notebooks.
-You can browse these notebooks online or download and run them locally on your own machine.
+You can browse these notebooks online or download them to and run on your own machine.
 The online examples have been created with the [JupyterBook](https://jupyterbook.org) software package.

 ### Prerequisites

-Examples in this documentation are rigorously *tested* to ensure that work with the *latest* version of the IDAES software.
+Examples in this documentation are rigorously *tested* to ensure that they work with the *latest* version of the IDAES software.
 For more information on installing IDAES on your platform, please refer to the [IDAES documentation](https://idaes-pse.readthedocs.io/en/latest/index.html).

 ### Getting the source code